What’s In My Hospital Bag – Ms Mary Everyday Life

 Clothes to wear home is another thing to consider.
 I’ll probably bring leggings, a T-shirt/tank and a cardigan.
 I might throw in a dress just in case I’m feeling extra fancy.

 Don’t forget a few baby things.
 Once again, the hospital will provide the basics like diapers and wipes.
 But it’s so fun to pick out their first little outfit, along with a blanket or swaddle.
 Look for a cute hat, as it’s good to keep the baby’s body temperature regulated.
+You may want to look into the best thermometer UK.
+As they grow older, it is really handy to keep around for when they’re under the weather.

 And that’s about it!
 I’d love to hear your must haves for your own hospital bag.
 Is there anything you packed that you didn’t use at all?